-Newcastle disease (ND) is a highly contagious viral disease that affects birds worldwide, including chickens.
-ND is caused by the virulent strains of Newcastle disease virus (NDV), also known as avian paramyxovirus serotype 1 (APMV-1).
+Newcastle disease (ND) is a highly contagious viral disease that affects both domestic and wild birds worldwide.
+ND is caused by the Newcastle disease virus (NDV), also referred to as avian paramyxovirus (APMV).
 NDV belongs to the genus Avulavirus

 within the family Paramyxoviridae